Tojustn/AI_Judge/README.md

 - **LLM Security:** API keys are stored server-side via Supabase Edge Functions.
 This prevents exposing sensitive keys in the frontend, which is critical for security.

-- **Architecture / Workflow:** Evaluations run queue-by-queue instead of per submission.
-This reduces unnecessary API calls and ensures consistent processing across a queue.
+- **Architecture / Workflow:** Workflow shows questions per queue instead of per submission.
+Gives a better picture of the evaluation structure since they run per queue.

 - **Scope Cuts / Feature Decisions:**
   - Only **GPT-4o Mini** is supported, as it is the most cost effective (I already had some tokens).